highmobility/hmkit-fleet-v2/gradle/deploy-process.md

 - Update version in `$projectRoot/gradle.properties` and call `./gradlew -Prelease :hmkit-fleet:publishToSonatype`.
 - Don't merge test version names to main

-## Steps for v0
+## Steps for v0 and v1

-- Same steps as in v1, but merge the PR to the `v0` branch.
+- Same steps as in v2, but merge the PR to the `v0`/`v1` branch.
-- Release the v0 first if releasing both.
-This way it shows up in the changelog before v1.
+- Release the v0 and v1 first if releasing all.
+This way the v2 is the latest in the Releases changelog.